marijnh/Eloquent-JavaScript/04_data.md

 The elements in an ((array)) are stored as the array's properties, using numbers as property names.
-Because you can't use the dot notation with numbers, and usually want to use a binding that holds the index anyway, you have to use the bracket notation to get at them.
+Because you can't use the dot notation with numbers and usually want to use a binding that holds the index anyway, you have to use the bracket notation to get at them.

 {{index ["length property", "for array"], [array, "length of"]}}